the729/go-libra/README.md

 # go-libra
 This is a golang implementation of the Libra blockchain (https://github.com/libra/libra).
 Currently, only a client is implemented.

 It is not a simple gRPC client.
-It has all the cryptographic verification algorithms implemented, including validator-signature-based consensus verification, ledger history accumulator proof, and account state sparse Merkle tree proof.
+It has all the cryptographic verification algorithms implemented, including validator-signature-based consensus verification, ledger history accumulator proof, and account state sparse Merkle tree proof, etc.

 As Libra itself is in an early stage, go-libra is developed as a proof of concept, only for experimental and learning purposes.